SpringRoll/SpringRoll/src/localization/localizer/README.md

 }, config);
 ```

-The localizer will automatically look for the browser's language and use it, if it is found in locales.
-A fallback locale will also be set from default in the config. the fallback is used automatically if a language is specified that isn't found in locales.
+The localizer will automatically look for the browser's language and use it.
+A fallback locale will also be set from default in the config. the fallback is used automatically if a language is specified can't found in locales.

 An options object can also be provided to manually set the target and fallback languages.
 ```javascript